1937 Harvard Crimson football team

 The 1937 Harvard Crimson football team was an American football team that represented Harvard University as an independent during the 1937 college football season.
 In its third season under head coach Dick Harlow, the team compiled a 5–2–1 record and outscored opponents by a total of 158 to 46.

+Key players included fullback Vernon Struck, halfbacks Torbert "Torby" Macdonald and Frank Foley, quarterback Chief Boston, ends Don Daughters and Bobby Green, center Cliff Wilson, guard Joe Nee, and tackles Ken Booth and Al Kevorkian.
+Russ Allen was the team captain.

-The team played its home games at Harvard Stadium in Boston.
+The team played its home games at Harvard Stadium in Cambridge, Massachusetts.